Planetary protection: Bioburden detection and assessment

 The spore count is used as an indirect measure of the number of microorganisms present.
 Typically 99% of microorganisms by species will be non-spore forming and able to survive in dormant states, and so the actual number of viable dormant microorganisms remaining on the sterilized spacecraft is expected to be many times the number of spore-forming microorganisms.
+Research on the spacecraft cleanroom isolate Tersicoccus phoenicis, a non-spore-forming Actinobacterium, has revealed its ability to enter a dormant, viable but nonculturable (VBNC) state under nutrient starvation and desiccation, allowing it to persist undetected in oligotrophic environments despite rigorous cleaning protocols.
+This finding underscores the need for enhanced planetary protection strategies to prevent forward contamination of sensitive extraterrestrial environments, such as Mars or icy moons, by resilient Earth microbes.

 One new spore method approved is the "Rapid Spore Assay".
 This is based on commercial rapid assay systems, detects spores directly and not just viable microorganisms and gives results in 5 hours instead of 72 hours.

 Challenges

 It is also long been recognized that spacecraft cleaning rooms harbour polyextremophiles as the only microbes able to survive in them.
 For example, in a recent study, microbes from swabs of the Curiosity rover were subjected to desiccation, UV exposure, cold and pH extremes.
 Nearly 11% of the 377 strains survived more than one of these severe conditions.
 The genomes of resistant spore producing Bacillus sp. have been studied and genome level traits potentially linked to the resistance have been reported.

 This does not mean that these microbes have contaminated Mars.
 This is just the first stage of the process of bioburden reduction.
 To contaminate Mars they also have to survive the low temperature, vacuum, UV and ionizing radiation during the months long journey to Mars, and then have to encounter a habitat on Mars and start reproducing there.
 Whether this has happened or not is a matter of probability.
 The aim of planetary protection is to make this probability as low as possible.
 The currently accepted target probability of contamination per mission is to reduce it to less than 0.01%, though in the special case of Mars, scientists also rely on the hostile conditions on Mars to take the place of the final stage of heat treatment decimal reduction used for Viking.
 But with current technology scientists cannot reduce probabilities to zero.